EME path loss

 The Moon as a reflector

-The Earth to Moon path is modelled using the Free Space Path loss equation to give a one-way loss to the Moon of 193.7dBi at the apogee.
+The Earth to Moon path is modelled using the Free Space Loss (FSL) equation to give a one-way loss to the Moon at 144MHz of 187.5dBi at the apogee.
 Since the distance is less at the perigee, the loss is a little lower, but there’s only 1.2dB in it so I’ll proceed with the worst case.
-The return path is likewise 193.7dBi.
-That gives a total of 387.5dBi for go and return at the apogee.
+The return path is likewise 187.5dBi.
+That gives a total of 375dBi for go and return at the apogee.

-I’ve assumed that there’s an isotropic radiator at the Moon end, doing the capture and re-radiation.
+In coming to that big number, I’ve assumed that there’s an isotropic radiator at the Moon end, doing the capture and re-radiation.
 But that’s overly pessimistic.
-In fact, the Moon is a better reflector that this – otherwise the huge path loss would render EME communications impossible.
+In fact, because the Moon is huge, it is a better reflector that this.
+If it wasn’t, the huge path loss would render EME communications impossible.

 Billboard calculation